chavarera/PythonScript/DataStructureAndAlgorithm/BasicOfStack.md

 ## Stack

 ### Basic of Stacks
-- Simple Stack meaning arranging object on over another.
+- Simple Stack meaning arranging objects on over another.
-- Stack plays a very vital role in data structure and in the algorithm in any programming language.
+- Stack plays a very vital role in the data structure in any programming language.
-- A Stack is a Container of objects that are inserted and removed according to Last-In-First-Out (LIFO) Principal.
+- A Stack is a Container of objects that are inserted and removed according to the Last-In-First-Out (LIFO) Principal.
 - The stack data structure allows operation at only one end that end is called top.
 - The stack is a Recursive  data structure according to the structural definition of the stack